 2. Check the Software Update

 - Connect your Nintendo Switch to the internet first.

 - Head over to the Home menu > Select System Settings.

 - Now, wait for a few seconds to check for the available update.

 - If there is a new update available, download the update.

 - Similarly, you can head over to the Home menu > Select the particular game icon you want to check whether any update is available.

 - Next, press the Add (+) button or Minus (-) button from the Switch > Select Software Update.

 3. Reinsert the Game Card

-If you’re experiencing issues with the gameplay or even launching the game on Nintendo Switch then try removing and reinserting the game card properly.
+If you’re experiencing issues with the gameplay or even launching the game on Nintendo Switch, try removing and reinserting the game card properly.
 Ensure that you’re not playing any of the games at that time.
-Just head over to the Home menu and switch off the console before pulling out the game card.
-Once done, wait for a couple of seconds and try reinserting it.
+Head over to the Home menu and switch off the console before pulling out the game card.
+Once done, please wait a few seconds and try reinserting it.
 Now, restart your Switch and try running the game again.